jwbat/zsh_scripts/stuff/projects/project.md

      ----------
  ✅

+>  ✅  Option to choose a UTC offset for local time zone or building local time
+>  ✅  Add summary at end of gaps detail output that just reports the total count of gaps for that EUI
+> Summary output mode: specify a list of EUIs, do not show the details of every gap:
+  just see one line per EUI and total count of gaps

-1. Doggify Lambdas #sw-api
+  ✅   1.
+Doggify Lambdas #sw-api
-2. WS303
+  ✅   2.
+WS303
 3. Alert offline devices > gap

 ---

-> I’m starting to brainstorm how we can stay more on top of device and gateway outages with
+- I’m starting to brainstorm how we can stay more on top of device and gateway outages with
-> a very fast path that leverages your device/hub_check scripts being run on a regular basis (nightly? daily at
+- a very fast path that leverages your device/hub_check scripts being run on a regular basis (nightly? daily at
-> noon? on-demand?).
+- noon? on-demand?).
 Here’s the essence of what I think I want to know (but would like your
-> feedback and ideas):
+- feedback and ideas):
-> We want to identify as quickly as possible when a Device or Hub has
+- We want to identify as quickly as possible when a Device or Hub has
-> gone offline for more than X minutes.
+- gone offline for more than X minutes.
 I don’t recall whether hub_check is using agent data as
-> its basis, or just device data that has passed through it?
+- its basis, or just device data that has passed through it?
 For now I’ll assume agent data
-> as I think that’s probably what we’ll want to use (I’d wager that device_check might work to
+- as I think that’s probably what we’ll want to use (I’d wager that device_check might work to
-> look for gaps in hub agent data).
+- look for gaps in hub agent data).
-> I think a good strategy might be to run every
+- I think a good strategy might be to run every
-> day (at midnight and noon?) a report of EVERY Device or Hub that has had any >
+- day (at midnight and noon?) a report of EVERY Device or Hub that has had any >
-> Xmin gap in the last 12hrs.
+- Xmin gap in the last 12hrs.
 The output should be grouped by Account>Building.
 It would be posted
-> to a dedicated slack channel.
+- to a dedicated slack channel.
-> That will surface a list of things we might want to look
+- That will surface a list of things we might want to look
-> into every time any outage, anywhere happens.
+- into every time any outage, anywhere happens.
 This list might be a bit noisy, especially when it
-> comes to devices/hubs that have become permanently offline.
+- comes to devices/hubs that have become permanently offline.
 To solve that propblem, I propose that we establish
-> an “ignore” list that has a list of EUIs that we decide we can safely ignore.
+- an “ignore” list that has a list of EUIs that we decide we can safely ignore.
 That
-> would probably include a comment at the end of the EUI to describe that device and maybe
+- would probably include a comment at the end of the EUI to describe that device and maybe
-> have a URL to it on UBX, and perhaps notes about why it’s offline.
+- have a URL to it on UBX, and perhaps notes about why it’s offline.
-> It’s possible we’ll
+- It’s possible we’ll
-> find instances of locations that have very frequent outages (LTE problems?).
+- find instances of locations that have very frequent outages (LTE problems?).
 Those might end up being put
-> on a special list of “problem child” EUIs that might either get a different set of requirements
+- on a special list of “problem child” EUIs that might either get a different set of requirements
-> (Gap must be larger.
+- (Gap must be larger.
 Or only run once a week).
 We can brainstorm how to best handle
-> these.
+- these.
-> Finally, I might expect that sales people would like to focus on just specific accounts that
+- Finally, I might expect that sales people would like to focus on just specific accounts that
-> are really critical--like new/important customers.
+- are really critical--like new/important customers.
 But they don’t want to have to stay on top of.
 Maybe
-> that works exactly like the method above but gets its own slack channel so that they can
+- that works exactly like the method above but gets its own slack channel so that they can
-> focus on just their key customers.
+- focus on just their key customers.
 And they’d specify perhaps a “watchlist” as a list of buildingUuid’s
-> (with comment for name and link to UBX URL).
+- (with comment for name and link to UBX URL).
-> For your consideration.
+- For your consideration.

-> I am thinking more about different “configurations” that make it possible for different use cases of investigations.
+- I am thinking more about different “configurations” that make it possible for different use cases of investigations.
-> Like different gap sizes when certain devices are set to unique non-standard intervals.
+- Like different gap sizes when certain devices are set to unique non-standard intervals.
-> Or simply when we want to study shorter outages and not just longer ones.
+- Or simply when we want to study shorter outages and not just longer ones.
-> It seems increasingly like some design that makes it easy to create a config file for different users could be worthy.
+- It seems increasingly like some design that makes it easy to create a config file for different users could be worthy.
-> And the idea of two types of lists is appealing: one is when you have a specific set of things you want to monitor
+- And the idea of two types of lists is appealing: one is when you have a specific set of things you want to monitor
-> (for Arthur or Sales).
+- (for Arthur or Sales).
-> The other is when you want to monitor everything but be able to specify an ignore list (for Ops or Arthur).
+- The other is when you want to monitor everything but be able to specify an ignore list (for Ops or Arthur).
-> Having the flexibility to specify either type by buildingUuid or EUI might be really handy too.
+- Having the flexibility to specify either type by buildingUuid or EUI might be really handy too.

 ---
 Backlog